roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

 If you let Roc to build its dependencies automatically using ``--build-3rdparty`` option, most of them are statically linked into the Roc binaries, but there are still a few dependencies that are linked dynamically and so needed to be installed on the target system.

 You can either copy their binaries from ``3rdparty/<toolchain>/rpath`` directory or obtain them some other way.
 If you have a package manager on the target system, you can just login on the system and install them.

-Below are examples for Rapsbian.
+Here are examples for Raspbian:

 If ALSA support is enabled, install libasound: